simolus3/drift/sqlparser/README.md

 ## But why?
-[Drift](https://pub.dev/packages/drift), a persistence library for Dart apps, uses this package to generate type-safe methods from sql.
+[Drift](https://pub.dev/packages/drift), a persistence library for Dart apps, uses this package to generate type-safe methods from SQL.

 ## Thanks
 - To [Bob Nystrom](https://github.com/munificent) for his amazing ["Crafting Interpreters"](https://craftinginterpreters.com/)